giuthas-publications/patkit/docs/Configuration.markdown

 - `spline-config.yaml` tells PATKIT - under `import_config` - how to import a
   given set of splines and - under `data_config` how to trim the splines before analysis.

-Below you can find what is intended to be a comprehensive list of
+Below you can find what is intended to be a comprehensive list of configuration fields available in the different config files.

-### General parameters
+### `patkit_data.yaml`

 These are set globally so that they may be omitted locally.
 They can be overridden locally though and should be when, for example, different parts of